 Paying ongoing subscriptions and bills

 Depending on your situation, you may have ongoing bills/services/debts you have to pay for.
 For instance, if you have a house in your home country, you’ll likely need to continue servicing your mortgage.
-Having a home bank account for this is definitely preferable compared to paying from an overseas account as you’ll likely incur huge amount of fees by interbank transfer.
+Having a home bank account for this is definitely preferable compared to paying from an overseas account as you’ll likely incur a huge amount of fees by interbank transfer.
 Or perhaps you are renting out your current place and require your tenants to pay rent to a bank account.
 Again, paying it to a local account will help you save on transfer fees, as well as the cost on foreign exchange.

 However, do remember to check that your bank does not charge you any fees for maintaining an account with them.
 If so, switch to one that’s free of charge.
 You might also consider switching to a bank that allows for multicurrency bank account or has branches both in your home and new country.